s3683007/A2-G2/README.md

 2. Enter the number corresponding with the ticket number you wish to alter.
 3. Confirm decision after the prompt (1 for yes, 2 for no, 3 to exit.

+### Generate Report
+1. Select 6 in the Technician Menu to access Report Generation submenu and view how many ticket are outstanding and resolved in the last 30 days.
+2. Enter the number in the submenu of the option you wish to generate a report of (1 for Resolved, 2 for Outstanding).

 ## Roadmap
 #### Current Versions